timebertt/term-paper-servicemesh/content/10-microservices.md

 Because of the layered nature of container images, common base images and runtime versions can be cached and reused.

 The process of running a containerized application is very simple and only requires a compatible container runtime and access to the container registry.
-Before container can be started, the respective container image or missing layers thereof are pulled from the registry.
+Before a new container is started, the respective container image or missing layers thereof are pulled from the registry.
 Afterwards a new container can be created from the image and started immediately.
 The application might take a few seconds to initialize.
-Though, the process of starting a new container from a present image is very fast, especially compared to starting up a new virtual machine.
+Though, the process of starting a new container from an image, that is already present on the host machine is very fast, especially compared to starting up a new virtual machine.

 All of these advantages and mechanisms make containers a great fit for building microservice-oriented applications.
-Every service of an application can be packaged in container images with its individual runtime dependencies and brought up independently from other services just by starting containers from that image.
+With it, every service of an application can be packaged in container images with its individual runtime dependencies and brought up independently from other services just by starting containers from that image.
 For example, if there are two services written in PHP and one of them is still depending on version 5 while the other one is requiring new features of version 7, this can be easily achieved by packaging and deploying them as individual containers as opposed to starting up different virtual machines satisfying the different runtime requirements.
 The same applies, if development teams want to use a different set of libraries or even a completely different programming language.

 Because containers are so lightweight and can be started up so quickly, it is also very easy to scale individual containerized services by just starting new instances of the same image and thereby increasing the amount of compute resources a single service can use.
-By this, containerized microservices can be scaled in a fine-grained manner in comparison to monolithic applications, because the amount of load an individual component can handle, can now be increased simply by starting new containers of that service, while a monolithic application can only increase the capacity of its components in an equal manner.
+By this, containerized microservices can be scaled in a fine-grained manner in comparison to monolithic applications, because the amount of load an individual component can handle, can now be increased simply by starting new containers of that service, while a monolithic application can only increase the capacity of single components in lockstep with all others.

 ## Kubernetes as a Deployment underlay {#sec:kubernetes}